-&lt;sup>1 Section 17-324 of the Business Occupations Article provides that if the individual, after receiving proper notice of the hearing, fails or refuses to appear, the Commission may hear and determine the matter despite the individual's absence.
-See also COMAR 28.02.01.23.
+&lt;sup>2 Section 17-324 of the Business Occupations Article provides that if the individual, after receiving proper notice of the hearing, fails or refuses to appear, the Commission may hear and determine the matter despite the individual's absence.
+See also Code of Maryland Regulations (COMAR) 28.02.01.23.
 The Notice of Hearing from the OAH was mailed to the Respondent by first class mail and by certified mail at his address on record with the Commission.
 The certified mailing was returned by the post office as being unclaimed.
-The first class mailing was not returned, and, therefore, I find that the Respondent has been properly served with the Notice of Hearing.
+The first class mailing was not returned and, therefore, I find that the Respondent has been properly served with the Notice of Hearing.